bhalotia05/molecular-simulation-cpp/README.md

 1. Consider n molecules and assign them coordinates
 <br>
-2.Calculate initial energy of the system using Leonard-Jones Potential function
+2. Calculate initial energy of the system using Leonard-Jones Potential function
 <br>
-3.Choose a random molecule and give it a random displacement
+3. Choose a random molecule and give it a random displacement
 <br>
-4.Calculate energy of the new configuration
+4. Calculate energy of the new configuration
 <br>
-5.Checking conditions for accepting new configuration
+5. Checking conditions for accepting new configuration
 <br>
 <br>
 Graph denoting as the acceptance of the move for the molecules is increasing the energy of the graph goes down